anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you see a man of worth, think of how you may emulate him.
-When you see one who is unworthy, examine yourself.
+Quote: We must overcome the notion that we must be regular.
+It robs you of the chance to be extraordinary and leads you to the mediocre.

-By: Confucius
+By: Uta Hagen